How We Curate Libraries for Morocco

 relevance and real-life interest to the local readers

 Morocco Library Project (MLP) is definitely a high-touch program, but at this point we have a system in place that allows us to be efficient without compromising quality and the personal touch.
 For those who aren't familiar with MLP, it preceded OliveSeed by several years.
 It was my own program that I was doing after making friends with teachers in Morocco.
-I still manage MLP and give it all my passion, but by running it under OliveSeed, we're able to apply the strength of teams and robust systems including an app we've developed for scanning books by ISBN to generate book lists for teachers.
+I still manage MLP and give it all my passion, but by running it under OliveSeed, we're able to apply the strength of teams and robust systems including an app and database we've developed for scanning books by ISBN to generate book lists for teachers.

 The highest value we provide is curation, and this happens because of a close working relationship with teachers, refined through constant feedback.